standard/snazzy/README.md

 alongside `snazzy`.

-Run `npm install standard --save-dev` to get a copy of `standard`, then run `standard | snazzy` where you previously used to ran `snazzy`.
+Run `npm install standard --save-dev` to get a copy of `standard`, then run `standard | snazzy` where you previously used to run `snazzy`.

-This method requires more steps but it's better since the user controls the exact version of `standard` that is used.
+This way requires more steps, but it's better.
+The user now controls the exact version of `standard` that is used.
 And for users who were piping into `snazzy` all along, this means a quicker install since an extra copy of `standard` will not get installed.